vincentbernat/pragmatic-debian-packages/README.md

  - `build-essential`
  - `debhelper`
- - `pkg-create-dbgsym` (optional, only for Ubuntu systems)

 You may also want the specified build dependencies.

 ## systemd support

 When applicable, the examples come with systemd support.
-This adds `dh-systemd` as a build-dependency and makes the package unsuitable to be built on Precise.
-You can remove `dh-systemd` from build-dependencies and also remove its mention in `debian/rules` if you want to stay compatible with Precise.
-In this case, for later systems, the service file will be installed but the service won't be started/stopped by package management.
-This is in contrats with what happens with upstart and SysV init file.
+Support for other inits are not illustrated here (have a look at the `2016` tag if you want to support non-systemd init systems).

 ## Packages